pravuX/pomodoro/README.md

 # pomodoro
-Pomodoro timer in python with alarm and csv based history
+cli pomodoro timer written in python with alarm, notification and csv based history keeping.
+Uses pandas, matplotlib, notify-py and relies on mpv for playing the alarm sound 🙇